 The Graduate School at Penn State (policy GCAC-700E) requires that all Ph.D. students demonstrate high level competence in the use of the English language.
 For Ph.D. students in the Acoustics program, the level of English Competency (written and oral) will be assessed as part of the Acoustics Qualifying Exam.
-Students will demonstrate their ability to communicate through written English by writing 500-1000 word essay in response to a question or statement the day before the written acoustics problem portion of the qualifying exam.
-Students' oral English competence will be assessed during the oral interview portion of the qualifying exam.
+Students will demonstrate their ability to communicate through written English by writing essay through a writing assignment.
+English speaking competence will be assessed during the oral interview portion of the qualifying exam.